swenyang/react-iscroll/README.md

 	- `labelInactive`

 		Node showed when scroller is pulled down but not active.
-You can provide either your React Compoenent or simply a string.
+You can provide either your React Component or simply a string.

 	- `labelActive`

 		Node showed when pulldown is active.
+Provide either a React Component or string.

 	- `appearDistance`